[ News ]

-Nature publishes a letter by a team of entomologists and paleobiologists having a bearing on the evo-devo of neuropils associated with the brain, and homologies with sensory organs of advanced crustaceans and insects.
-Ecologists should compare this paleobiological study with earlier work by Briscoe & Chittka (2001), The Evolution of Color Vision in Insects, Annual Review of Entomology, Volume 46, because implications toward an understanding of the deep time evolution of pollination mutualisms between species of the "Big Five" holometabolous insect orders and late Paleozoic seed plants are absolutely profound.
+Ecologists should compare this paleobiological study with earlier work by Chittka (1996), Does Bee Color Vision Predate the Evolution of Flower Color, Naturwissenschaften 83: 136-138.
+Implications of these studies, among others, toward an understanding of the deep time evolution of pollination mutualisms between species of the "Big Five" holometabolous insect orders and late Paleozoic seed plants are absolutely profound.

 Annals of Botany Publication Alert (August 2012):